CiaranMoran27/pands-project2021/README.md

 <br/>

 - __Sepal Data__:
 The un-grouped sepal variable histograms (blue) do show a guassian like distribution curve.
-On further breakdown of the plots into their species (multicoloured) it became apparent that there is significant overlapping of data between the Versicolor and Virginica species for both the sepal length and sepal width features, however the Setosa does show some seperation.  <!--- Due to serpation observed one could assume that a machine learning model could seperate Setosa from the other two species with a relatively high degree of accuracy.--->
+On further breakdown of the plots into their species (multicoloured) it became apparent that there is significant overlapping of data between the Versicolor and Virginica species for both the sepal length and sepal width features, however the Setosa does show some seperation.

 <br/>